 Annual Cooling Hours: How many hours your AC runs per year.
 This varies dramatically by climate: 600-1,000 hours in the North, 1,200-2,000 in mixed climates, 2,000-3,000+ in the South and Southwest.

 SEER2 Ratings to Compare: Enter two or three SEER2 values.
-For example, compare the federal minimum for your region against a mid-range and premium option.
+For example, compare the federal minimum SEER rating for your state against a mid-range and premium option.
+Need help understanding SEER2?
+Read our complete SEER2 guide.

 Reference Data: Inputs for Your Area